 Please be aware that you will be contacted should we become concerned about your absences.

 The college policy is to withdraw a student from a course if they do not attend for 4 consecutive weeks.
 The Student Loans Company will be informed of your withdrawal and will then stop any future payments to your account.
-Therefore, it is important that you contact the Programme Manager (Aaron Ramskill) if you are going to be absent for any length of time.
+Therefore, it is important that you contact Chris Workman if you are going to be absent for any length of time.

-Please note - those students who are eligible for a bursary will find that their payments will be cancelled if they have not met the minimum attendance requirement of 80% and we do not receive a sick note covering any periods of absence, and/or are not up-to-date with their assessed work. (please see the Bursary Policy on the VLE for full details)
+Please note - Those students who are eligible for a bursary will find that their payments will be cancelled if they have not met the minimum attendance requirement, and we do not receive a sick note covering any periods of absence, and/or are not up-to-date with their assessed work. (please see the Bursary Policy on the VLE for full details)